SHOWING 1 - 1 OF 1 RESULTS

 Fort Hood, TX 76544

 Legal assistance is available to you and your family.
 Below, you’ll find information about claims and installation specific programs and services.
 If you have questions, reach out to the legal assistance program at your installation.

-The Legal Assistance Office (LAO) on Fort Hood serves active duty personnel and their eligible family members, all retirees and their eligible family members.
+The Legal Assistance Office on Fort Hood serves active-duty personnel and their eligible family members as well as all retirees and their eligible family members.

-Special Victim Counsel (SVCs) are Legal Assistance attorneys who have received special training to represent victims of sexual assault.
-The SVC mission is to provide confidential legal representation related to issues that may arise as a result of being sexually assaulted.
-The SVC will represent the client's interest even if those interests do not align with the government of the United States or the accused.
+Special victims’ counsel are legal assistance attorneys who have received special training to represent victims of sexual assault and domestic violence.
+The SVC mission is to provide confidential legal representation related to issues that may arise for victims of sexual or physical abuse.
+The SVC is an independent attorney and will represent the client's interests even if those interests do not align with the government of the United States or the accused.
 SVCs will work to empower victims by fostering their understanding of the military justice program and providing clients with legal assistance.

 The Fort Hood SVC program is located in the Fort Hood Consolidated Legal Services Building.
 To request an SVC, contact the SVC hotline at 254-702-2187.